gbenroscience/layman/README.md

 What problem does **_layman_** solve?

-**_layit_** is a robust library that generates html code from android style xml files, and use viewcontrollers and workspaces to give the developer a lot of flexibility in writing structured code.
+**_layit_** is a robust library that generates html code from android style xml files, and uses viewcontrollers and workspaces to give the developer a lot of flexibility in writing structured code.
 All of this comes at a cost.
 Page load speed.

 **_layman_** allows the user to work directly with their own html pages and constrain the elements to their heart's content without having to create additional xml files, or having to learn the syntax of android xml.